The blood vessels on the retina's surface can

 also receives connections from the primary visual cortex.

-The neurons of the superior colliculus in turn project their
+The neurons of the superior colliculus in turn project

-and the pulvinar.
+nucleus and the pulvinar.

 The pulvinar is a nucleus in the posterior